 For additional information about Task-FMRI protocols, see Details of Task-fMRI protocol (Timing and Task Demands).
-To obtain the E-Prime files so that you have the option to run HCP tasks in your own research project, contact Greg Burgess via email at burgessg@pcg.wustl.edu, please put "HCP E-Prime files" in the subject line of your message.
+To obtain the E-Prime files so that you have the option to run HCP tasks in your own research project, please contact Greg Burgess via email at burgessg@pcg.wustl.edu with the subject line "HCP E-Prime files."